-Robocalls are telemarketing calls that have been recorded in advance and are automatically made to you at inappropriate time.
+Robocalls are telemarketing calls that have been recorded in advance and are automatically made to you at an inappropriate times.
 Robocalls are naturally annoying and harassing but they are dangerous as well.
 In some cases, robocalls, or spam calls are made just to steal your identity to finally get economic benefits, money in one word.

 What Damage will Robocalls Cause You?

 If you receive an anonymous call asking “Can you hear me?”, hang it up directly without giving any response.
 The call is made just to seduce you to say “Yes” so that your voice can be recorded to be used to confirm your identity.
-If you aren’t so sure about its purpose, reply the other party with a sentence “Who’s calling?” to avoid being trapped.
+If you aren’t so sure about its purpose, reply to the other party with a sentence “Who’s calling?” to avoid being trapped.

 Why is it Difficult to Stop Robocalls?

 Robocalls are easily set up actually because of the wide application of VOIP technology that leads online calling to have a low cost and easy access.
-Thousands of robocalls can be made with such a low cost, which makes it easy for fraudulent and spammers to make robocalls easily and cheaply.
+Thousands of robocalls can be made at such a low cost, which makes it easy for fraudulent and spammers to make robocalls easily and cheaply.
 The technology also makes them difficult to be tracked because whenever there’s internet access, robocalls can be made.
 For example, the unwanted Chinese robocalls are usually made from mainland China but to people in the US.

 Simple Tips to Stop Robocalls